-The Plan invests in various investment securities, including common stock and mutual funds.
+Participants direct the investment of their account balances into a broad range of investment securities offered by the Plan, including common stock and mutual funds.
 Investment securities are exposed to various risks, such as counterparty credit risk, liquidity risk and market risk.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in value of these investments, it is reasonably possible that changes in the values of investment securities may occur in the near term and that such changes could materially affect participant account balances and the amounts reported in the financial statements.

-The Plan's exposure to credit loss in the event of nonperformance of investments managed by the Trustee is limited to the carrying value of such instruments.
+The Plan's exposure to credit loss in the event of nonperformance of investments is limited to the carrying value of such instruments.
 The Plan's concentrations of credit risk, interest rate risk and market risk are dictated by the Plan's provisions as well as those of ERISA and the participants' investment preference.